klh/codeKeys/README.md

 tl:dr;

+* install the ressources
-install in windows and select the new keyboard layout instead of your current US one.
+* select the new keyboard layout instead of your current US one.

 this will remap your typical [ ] to shift+{} and { } to shift=[]